smartstache/doorman/README.md

 ### Overview

 Doorman is a Solana program created to enable a whitelist of allowed address access to a candy machine.

-It works as follows:
+It's a simple mechanism to accept payment for custom SPL token, and can be used standalone for that purpose.
+But the steps to set it up as a whitelist mechanism for a candy machine are:

 - create a new mint
 - set up a separate candy machine for the whitelist, which is configured to accept the new mint token instead of SOL
 - set up a doorman with a vault containing the mint tokens